 Conclusion: good practice

-- Before starting editing a project, do a
+- Before starting working on a project, do a

 git pull